Kamrulofficial/DigitalLicense/README.md

- # Win 10 Digital License Activation 1.4
+ # ACTIVE ALL WINDOWS JUST USING THIS DIGITAL LICENSE ACTIVATION

-A powerful tool to activate all the Professional and Enterprise Retails editions of Windows 10.
+A powerful tool to activate all the Professional and Enterprise Retails editions of Windows.
 It activates them permanently,<br> without leaving any residue or tasks on you!
-So that ends your Windows 10 Activation problem for good. <br> Just install and your Windows 10 will be activated without any hassle.
+So that ends your Windows Activation problem for good. <br> Just install and your Windows will be activated without any hassle.
 So enjoy.

 # INFORMATION
 » Setup Mode: Silent<br>
 » File Size: 2 MB <br>
 » Software Info: 32 & 64 Bit <br>
-» Operating System: 7, 8 & 10; Pro & Ent Retail; 32 & 64 Bit <br>
+» Operating System: 7,8 & 10,11; Pro & Ent Retail; 32 & 64 Bit <br>